flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 (tansformer-vs-nemos-basis)=
 ## scikit-learn Transformers and NeMoS Basis

-`scikit-learn` is a great machine learning package that provides advanced tooling for creating data analysis pipelines, from input transformations to model fitting and cross-validation.
+`scikit-learn` is a powerful machine learning library that provides advanced tools for creating data analysis pipelines, from input transformations to model fitting and cross-validation.

-All of `scikit-learn` machinery relies on very strong assumptions on how one should structure the inputs to each processing step.
-In particular, all `scikit-learn` objects requires inputs in the form of arrays of at most two-dimensions, where the first dimension always represents time (or samples) dimension, and the other features.
+All of `scikit-learn`'s machinery relies on strict assumptions about input structure.
+In particular, all `scikit-learn` objects require inputs as arrays of at most two dimensions, where the first dimension represents the time (or samples) axis, and the second dimension represents features.
-This may feel a bit rigid at first, but what this buys you is that any transformation can be chained to any other, greatly simplifying the process of building stable complex pipelines.
+While this may feel rigid, it enables transformations to be seamlessly chained together, greatly simplifying the process of building stable, complex pipelines.

-In `scikit-learn`, the data transformation steps are performed by object called `transformers`.

-On the other hand, NeMoS basis are powerful feature constructors that allow a high degree of flexibility in terms of the required input structure.
+On the other hand, `NeMoS` takes a different approach to feature construction. `NeMoS`' bases are composable constructors that allow for more flexibility in the required input structure.
-Depending on the basis type, it can accept one or more input arrays or `pynapple` time series data, each of which can have any shape as long as the time (or sample) axis is the first of each array;
+Depending on the basis type, it can accept one or more input arrays or `pynapple` time series data, each of which can take any shape as long as the time (or sample) axis is the first of each array;
-NeMoS design favours object composability, one can combine any two or more bases to compute complex features, and a user-friendly interface can accept a separate array/time series for each input type (e.g., an array with the spike counts, an array for the animal's position, etc.).
+`NeMoS` design favours object composability: one can combine any two or more bases to compute complex features, with a user-friendly interface that can accept a separate array/time series for each input type (e.g., an array with the spike counts, an array for the animal's position, etc.).

-Both approaches to data transformations are valuable and have their own advantages.
-Wouldn't it be great if one could combine them?
-Well, this is what NeMoS `TransformerBasis` are for!
+Both approaches to data transformation are valuable and each has its own advantages.
+Wouldn't it be great if one could combine the two?
+Well, this is what NeMoS `TransformerBasis` is for!

 ## From Basis to TransformerBasis

 With NeMoS, you can easily create a basis accepting two inputs.
-Let's assume that we want to process the neural activity as a 2-dimensional spike count array of shape `(n_samples, n_neurons)` and a second array with the speed of an animal of shape `(n_samples,)`.
+Let's assume that we want to process neural activity stored in a 2-dimensional spike count array of shape `(n_samples, n_neurons)` and a second array containing the speed of an animal, with shape `(n_samples,)`.

 ```{code-cell} ipython3
 import numpy as np